North Carolina Paves the Way for Remote Depositions: Some Practical Considerations[UPDATED August 24, 2020] – Alerts

 In-person oath requirement temporarily relaxed.
 North Carolina’s omnibus pandemic relief legislation includes a new law ― N.C.
 Gen. Stat. §10B-25 (Emergency Video Notarization) ― that temporarily allows oaths to be administered using videoconference technology.
 The basic requirements are:

-- The video must be in real time
+- The video must be in real time and cannot be prerecorded.

-- It must allow two-way simultaneous communication with sound
+- It must allow two-way simultaneous communication with sound.

 - It must be of sufficient quality to allow an unobstructed view of the face of each participant.

 This new law also has a built-in sunset provision.
 Originally it was set to expire on Aug.
 1, 2020, but this deadline has since been extended until March 1, 2021.

 Without this new law, administering oaths by video (or audio) for witnesses in North Carolina was problematic.
 Parties could try to address this issue by stipulation (discussed below), since there is some case authority suggesting oaths may be administered while in the “vocal and aural presence” of the witness.
 See Rodriguez-Carias v.
 Nelson's Auto Salvage & Towing Serv., 189 N.C.
 App.
 404, 659 S.E.2d 97 (2008) (unpublished), aff'd, 363 N.C.
 365, 677 S.E.2d 453 (2009).
 However, N.C.
 Gen. Stat. §10B-60(c) prohibits notaries from administering an oath of someone who does not appear in person, so notaries are understandably reluctant put someone under oath by video.
 For now at least, parties do not have to grapple with this, as oaths using video conference technology are clearly permitted until Aug.
 1.